ActioPtyLtd/datapipes-pipescript/README.md

 <route_methods> ::= <route_method> [<route_methods>]
 <route_method> ::= ('get' | 'put' | 'post' | 'patch' | 'delete') ' = ' <name>
 ```
-Note *name* here is the name of the pipename to start if the spefific method is called.
+Note: *name* here is the name of the pipeline to start if the spefific method is called.

 Example: